PE software architecture

 The Puppet agent

 Managed nodes run the Puppet agent application, usually as a background service.
-The MoM and any compile masters also run a Puppet agent.
+The primary server and any compilers also run a Puppet agent.

-Periodically, the agent sends facts to a master and requests a catalog.
-The master compiles the catalog using several sources of information, and returns the catalog to the agent.
+Periodically, the agent sends facts to a primary server and requests a catalog.
+The primary server compiles the catalog using several sources of information, and returns the catalog to the agent.

-After applying the catalog, the agent submits a report to its master.
+After applying the catalog, the agent submits a report to its primary server.
 Reports from all the agents are stored in PuppetDB and can be accessed in the console.

 Puppet agent runs on *nix and Windows systems.